flashbots/contender/CONTRIBUTING.md

 There are opportunities to contribute to Contender at any level, whether you're new to Rust or an expert.
 Every contribution matters and is sincerely appreciated.

-This guide will help you get started with technical breakdowns of the system, but don't feel like you have to read the whole thing ;)
+This guide will help you get started, but don't feel like you have to read the whole thing all at once!
+See this as a reference to return to when you're uncertain.

 ## Conduct